 Will she get her SSDI payment during her Grace Period?
-YES, guaranteed payment during Grace Period!
+YES, guaranteed payment during the Grace Period!

 What if she earns under SGA in month 2 of Grace Period?
 It doesn't matter!
-Grace Period is consecutive.
+Grace Period months are consecutive.

 What if she earns over SGA after the Grace Period?
 Her SSDI payment will stop.